 If you would like to pitch an article that has already been prepared, send the manuscript along with supporting images/figures/tables in an electronic format.
 Word documents are preferred.
 All images/figures should be sent as separate attachments in high-res (300 dpi) JPG, TIF, or EPS format.
 Note: Flow Control only considers original articles that have not been published elsewhere.

-The author’s background should be highlighted in a 2-to-3-sentence author bio included with any pitch or draft manuscript submitted to Flow Control.
+The author’s background should be highlighted in a two- to three-sentence author bio included with any pitch or draft manuscript submitted to Flow Control.

 All authors pitching articles for publication in Flow Control magazine must have a strong technical/engineering background in the topic under consideration.
 Anyone involved in the design and/or engineering of fluid handling technology and/or applications is welcome to pitch an idea or submit a manuscript for publication.